SAP-samples/cloud-cf-multitenant-Inventory-management/README.md

 This repository contains a sample reference application for developing and deploying a SaaS (software-as-a-service) multitenant business application on SAP Cloud Platform, Cloud Foundry environment.
 Follow the instructions below to deploy the application on SAP Cloud Platform in a subaccount that is configured for the Cloud Foundry environment.

+This branch has code that uses HANA DB as the back-end DB.
+For PSQL DB please click [here](https://github.com/SAP/cloud-cf-multitenant-Inventory-management/tree/master).

 ## Requirements

 * [Cloud Foundry command line interface (CF CLI) tools](https://github.com/cloudfoundry/cli)